Adopting a New Dog for a Busy Family

 Your dog is going to cost a lot.

-Vet bills, quality dog food, pet insurance, toys, collars and leashes – it all adds up quickly and you’ll find your bank account shrinking.
+Vet bills, quality dog food, pet insurance, toys, collars, and leashes add up quickly, and you’ll find your bank account shrinking.

 Whatever you think your budget is, double it.

-I don’t just know this from personal experience, but I worked as a Vet Technician in an emergency clinic for several years and saw it first hand.
+I don’t just know this from personal experience; I worked as a Vet Technician in an emergency clinic for several years and saw it firsthand.

-Whether it’s an ongoing health issue, or their Labrador ate another sock, I would hear the same from every owner: their dog ended up costing way more than expected.
+Whether it’s an ongoing health issue or their Labrador ate another sock, I would hear the same from every owner: their dog cost way more than expected.

 When adopting a new dog for a busy family there are many points to consider.